Psykotikism/Mutant_Tanks/README.md

 		// 0: OFF
 		// 1: ON
 		"Invert Claw-Rock"				"0"

-		// The Super Tank can throw Jockeys.
-		// Only available in Left 4 Dead 2.
-		// 0: OFF
-		// 1: ON
-		"Jockey Throw"					"0"

 		// The Super Tank can jump high into the air.
 		// 0: OFF